Hyperbolic groups with planar boundaries: Characterizations of convex-cocompact Kleinian groups

 We construct a compact Haken manifold with fundamental group isomorphic to $H$ as follows.

 Let us first write $H=H_0\star H_1\star \ldots \star H_n$ as a free product of a free group $H_0$ and of one-ended subgroups.
-Now, each non-elementary $H_j$ has conformal dimension strictly less than $2$.
+Now, each non-elementary $H_j$ has conformal dimension strictly less than $2$, since there are finite-index subgroups of groups with the same property (implying that their gauges coincide).
 Either $H_j$ is free or with boundary isomorphic to the circle or $H_j$ satisfies the assumptions of Proposition \ref{prop:jsjreg}.
 In either case, $H_j$ is isomorphic to the fundamental group of a hyperbolizable manifold $M_j$ with boundary.
 We may then glue these manifolds along disks on their boundaries to obtain a Haken manifold $M$ with fundamental group isomorphic to $H$.
 Theorem \ref{thm:thurston} proves that $M$ is hyperbolizable, so that, up to index two, $H$ is isomorphic to a convex-cocompact Kleinian group.\endp

-\begin{rmk} {\rm The proof only uses that the Ahlfors regular onformal dimension of rigid type vertices in the JSJ-decomposition of the subgroups $H_j$ is strictly less than two.} \end{rmk}